 - 2.1.
 A Master Ticket is the party's default position on preferences to:- - 2.1.1.
 Political parties registered with the Australian Electoral Commission or the Electoral Commission Oueensland that:- - 2.1.1.1.
 Have polled more than one percent in Queensland or Australia in the last year or at the previous state or federal election; or - 2.1.1.2.
 Have a member of parliament; and - 2.1.1.3.
 Are not clearly confined to some state other than Queensland. - 2.1.2.
 Any sitting independents; - 2.1.3.
 Any others determined by the Queensland Campaign Committee. - 2.2.
 To generate a Master Ticket a ballot of all members is conducted asking members to rank those outlined in 2.1 in order of their preference using Black's method of Condorcet using a Borda count to break ties. - 2.2.1.
 There will be an option for 'Open Ticket', meaning no direction of preferences in a lower house electorate, included in a Master Ticket ballot.
 This will have no effect on preferences for the Senate. - 2.3.
-The vote on the Master Ticket is also segmented by membership in each branch, to determine the position on preferences for individual electorates which are covered by that member's branch. - 2.4.
+The Master Ticket ballot for a State election will ballot members according to their branch membership, with the results applying to all State electorates within the boundaries of the branch.
+The Master Ticket ballot for a Federal election will ballot members according to the federal electorate in which they reside. - 2.4.
 The campaign committee will be permitted to provide an assessment of registered parties as part of the ballot. - 2.5.
-Master Ticket ballots will be conducted electronically, annually as soon as practicable after the beginning of April, with voting open for a period of two weeks. - 2.5.1.
-In the event that Master Ticket ballot overlaps with an official election period then the period for voting will contract to four days, or if it cannot be completed before the close of nominations then the previous Master Ticket will stay in effect. - 2.5.2.
-Management Committee in consultation with the Returning Officer may vary the date of the Master ticket ballot in order to avoid a potential overlap with an election period or other potential conflict. - 2.6.
-If the participation rate for members of a branch in a Master Ticket ballot is less than the quorum for a meeting of the relevant branch, then the average results for the state will apply as the Master Ticket for electorates covered by that branch.
+Master Ticket ballots will be conducted electronically, with voting open for a period of two weeks. - 2.5.1.
+The Master Ticket ballot for a State election will be opened no earlier than 18 months and no later than 12 months prior to the fixed State election date. - 2.5.2.
+The Master Ticket ballot for a Federal election will be opened no later than 6 months prior to the first possible date for the Federal election (assuming simultaneous half-Senate and House of Representatives election). - 2.5.3.
+Management Committee in consultation with the Returning Officer and the Queensland Campaign Committee may vary the date of the Master ticket ballot in order to avoid a potential overlap with an election period or other potential conflict.
+If for any reason a Master Ticket ballot is missed, then the previous Master Ticket will stay in effect.

-- 2.6.1.
+- 2.6.
+If the participation rate for members of a branch in a Master Ticket ballot for a State election is less than the quorum for a meeting of the relevant branch, then the average results for the state will apply as the Master Ticket for electorates covered by that branch.
+In a Master Ticket ballot for a Federal election, the minimum participation threshold will be 10% of the membership resident in the electorate or five members, whichever is the greater.
+If this threshold is not reached, then the average results for the state will apply to that electorate. - 2.6.1.
 The preferences for any options in the ballot as per 2.1.2 or 2.1.3 specific to that branch will revert to being determined by Queensland Campaign Committee. - 2.7.
 Every Master Ticket ballot will be accompanied by a 'Yes/No option to 'Allow the Queensland Campaign Committee to determine preferences to implement strategy and conduct negotiations.'